 From Mandi at ‘Vintage Revivals‘, this summer reading nook/ outdoor hideaway is so cute, and easy!
 She gives you complete plans on building this DIY playhouse project, and lots of tips.
-Make sure you go check out how she finished this little kids’ “heaven in the backyard”!
+Make sure you go and check out how she finished this little kids’ “heaven in the backyard”!

 From ‘Rogue Engineer‘ team Jamison and Jamie, this DIY playhouse is everything folks.
 I mean, that front porch?
 That window box?
 Another tutorial on how to build a backyard playhouse with complete instructions.